PingOne Advanced Identity Cloud

 • Authentication method

-The transaction token has a time-to-live (default 180 seconds) defined in the Transaction Authentication Service.
-If the transaction isn’t completed at this time, PingOne Advanced Identity Cloud deletes the token, and the flow must be restarted.
-Alter the default if the transaction includes authentication actions that take more time to complete.
-For example, using HOTP authentication for a one-time password over email.
+The transaction token has a time-to-live (TTL), defined in the Transaction Authentication service.
+The default TTL is 180 seconds.
+If the transaction is not completed within this time, the token is deleted, and the flow must be restarted.
+Change the default TTL if the transaction includes authentication actions that take more time to complete.
+For example, using HOTP authentication for an OTP over email.

 You can configure the time-to-live per realm.
 Refer to Transaction Authentication service.